Archive | Miscellaneous RSS feed for this section

 COVD Candidates for FCOVD, FCOVD-A, COVT

 Dear friends & Optometric Colleagues, Please join me for a FREE conference call to help you prepare to complete the COVD Certification process in Oct.
 2010.
-The call will include […]
+The call will include breathing strategies for relaxation, a visualization for preparation for any perceived stressful event (like the COVD interview!) and Q&A time.
+This opportunity has been presented […]

 Read full story Comments { 0 }